droguljic/doff/README.md

   };
 ```

-`path` passed to the function in a case of `'a something'` value, would look like
+`path` passed to a callback in a case of the `'something'` value, would look like
 ```
 {
   asString: 'start[0].@@of'